ieste/algorithms/ds/data_structures.md

 * Push: add an element to the top of the stack
 * Pop: remove the most recently added element from the stack

+A stack can be implemented with an array or a linked list.
+Push and pop operations can be completed in amortised constant time with either data structure, however a linked list implementation does not require dynamic resizing as an array implementation would.

 ## Queue
 A queue is a First-in-First-out data structure.
 It has the following operations:
 * Enqueue: add an element to the end of the queue
 * Dequeue: remove the element at the front of the queue

+Similarly to a stack, a queue can be implemented with either an array or a linked list, and achieve amortized constant time enqueue and dequeue operations.

+### Priority Queue
+A priority queue stores n integers and supports the following operations:
+* Insert: adds a new integer
+* Delete-min: removes the smallest integer and returns it

 ## Hash Table
 The idea of hashing is to divide a dataset into *m* disjoint subsets such that only